danog/MadelineProtoDocs/docs/docs/FILES.md

 ### Security notice

 Be careful when calling methods with user-provided parameters: the upload function may be used to access and send any file.
-To disable automatic uploads by file name (disabled by default), [use the appropriate setting](../PHP/danog/MadelineProto/Settings/Files.html#setallowautomaticuploadbool-allowautomaticupload-self) and upload files [manually](#reusing-uploaded-files).
+To disable automatic uploads by file name (disabled by default), [use the appropriate setting](../PHP/danog/MadelineProto/Settings/Files.html#setallowautomaticuploadbool-allowautomaticupload-self) OR upload files [manually](#reusing-uploaded-files).

 ### [inputMediaUploadedPhoto](https://docs.madelineproto.xyz/API_docs/constructors/inputMediaUploadedPhoto.html)